al-ell/geoQuiz/TESTING.md

 [W3C](https://validator.w3.org/) was used to validate the HTML on all pages of the website.

-- Index Page:
+- Index Page: No errors or warnings.
-- Contact Page:
+- Contact Page: No errors or warnings.
-- Error Page:
+- Error Page: No errors or warnings.

 [Jigsaw W3C](https://jigsaw.w3.org/css-validator/) was used to validate the CSS stylesheet.

-- css:
+- css: No errors or warnings.

-[]
+[JSLint](https://www.jslint.com/) usded to validate Javascript.

+/*jslint browser:true */ used to prevent error messages due to lack of browser

+- main.js: 26 warnings.
+- contact.js: 5 warnings.

 ---